eubertos/RAE/README.md

 - **Profile screen** showing user stats, preferences and theme selection.
 - **Daily reminders** via push notifications.
 - **Mentor assistant** for chatting, spawning micro agents and uploading files.
 Messages are echoed by a simple LLM endpoint when logged in.
 - **Simple backend server** for user login and message storage.
-It exposes a `/mentor` endpoint that generates replies using OpenAI when an API key is provided.
+It exposes a `/mentor` endpoint that generates replies using OpenAI.
+Provide your API key in `server/.env`.
 - **Account screen** to register, log in and sync mentor messages.
 - **Performance monitoring** using React's `Profiler`.